electrical-and-electronic-measurement/DWM1001BLE-ROS/README.md

 ## Topics
 All the data will be published in the topic specified by the variable "BLEDecawaveRangingTopicName" present in the file "Costants.py"

+## License
+The content of this repository is open source and published under GNU General Public License v3.0 LICENSE.

 # TODO
 - Add a handleNotification method for handling the classic Anchor-Tag localization directly provided by the Decawave firmware.